pyocd/pyOCD/docs/debug_probes.md

 - v2: USB vendor-specific using bulk pipes, permitting higher performance than v1.
 WinUSB-enabled to allow driverless usage on Windows 8 and above.
 (Can be used with Windows 7 if device installation settings are set to automatically download and install drivers for new devices from the Internet.)

+If a debug probe provides both v1 and v2 interfaces, pyOCD will normally use the v2 interface.
+(See the `cmsis_dap.prefer_v1` option described below if this needs to be changed.)

 These are some of the commercial probes by silicon vendors using the CMSIS-DAP protocol, both standalone and on-board: